Gram for gram, beef liver is among the most nutrient-rich foods.

 For instance, some people claim that liver contains “toxins”.
 Is there any truth to that?

-This article will take an in-depth look at the benefits—and supposed dangers—of eating beef liver.
+This article will take an in-depth look at the benefits—and potential downsides—of eating beef liver.

 Is it good or bad for you?